chowjx/BIA4-ICA1/Classification/readme.md

 - **Note**: Remember to modify file paths as needed for your specific testing environment.

 ### 8. Preparation for GUI
-- **Setup for User Interface**: Arrange necessary components for the graphical user interface.
+- **Setup for User Interface**: Arrange necessary components for the user interface.

   `input_trained_model` input the model from a directory based on model type.